Whether you’re setting New Year’s resolutions or just looking for some healthy habits, here are 12 good habits to

 Bluprint, formerly Craftsy is an awesome online resource if you want to learn something new or start a new hobby.

 Click here for a 7 day FREE trial and unleash your creativity!

 I hope this list gives you some inspiration for good habits to start.

-Just think, in six months or a year, you could be a more interesting, healthier, happier, richer, and more organized person.
+Just think, in six months or a year, you could be a more interesting, healthier, happier, richer, or more organized person!

 Time passes anyway, so you might as well use it to create a better you.

 Concentrate on the positive outcome these new habits will provide.
 Keep your eyes on the prize!